Effective model-completeness for p-adic analytic structures: Introduction

 \section{Introduction}

-Let $\mathcal{L}_{an}$ be the expansion of the language of rings by unary predicates for the set of $n$th powers and function symbols for all restricted $p$-adic analytic function (i.e. functions defined by power series convergent on $\Zp$).
-The model theory of $\Zp$ in this language was first considered in J. Denef and L. van den Dries \cite{Denef-vdD}.
-In particular, they proved that this theory admits the elimination of quantifiers if we expand $\mathcal{L}_{an}$ by a symbol of division $D$.
-Definable sets in their language are the $p$-adic subanalytic sets.
-In this paper, we consider reduct of this language i.e. let $F$ be any family of restricted analytic functions, we consider $\mathcal{L}_F$ the expansion of the language of rings by predicates for the set of $n$th powers and function symbols for each $f\in F$.
-For instance, if $F=\{exp(px)\}$, then $\mathcal{L}_F$ induces a structure of exponential ring on $\Zp$ (which can be thought as the $p$-adic equivalent of the structure $(\R,+,\cdot, 0,1,<, exp\mathord{\upharpoonright}_{[-1,1]})$).
+Let $\mathcal{L}_{an}$ be the expansion of the language of rings by unary predicates for the set of $n$th powers and function symbols for all restricted $p$-adic analytic function (i.e.\ functions defined by power series convergent on $\Zp$).
+The model theory of $\Zp$ in this language was first considered by J. Denef and L. van den Dries in \cite{Denef-vdD}.
+In particular, they proved that this theory admits the elimination of quantifiers if we expand $\mathcal{L}_{an}$ by a symbol of division $D$. $\mathcal{L}_{an}$-definable sets are the $p$-adic subanalytic sets.
+In this paper, we consider reduct of this language i.e.\ let $F$ be any family of restricted analytic functions, we consider $\mathcal{L}_F$ the expansion of the language of rings by function symbols for each $f\in F$ and predicates for the set of $n$th powers.

-It follows from \cite{Denef-vdD} that if $F$ is a Weierstrass system (meaning roughly that it is closed under Weierstrass division, see section \ref{Weierstrass system}), then the theory of $\Zp$ admits quantifier elimination in the language $\mathcal{L}_F$ expanded by the symbol of division.
+A careful inspection of \cite{Denef-vdD} (one needs some new arguments) gives the following: if $F$ is a Weierstrass system (meaning roughly that it is closed under Weierstrass division, see section \ref{Weierstrass system}), then the theory of $\Zp$ admits quantifier elimination in the language $\mathcal{L}_F$ expanded by the symbol of division.
+This was developed in \cite{Cluckers-Lipshitz} in much greater generality.
+We recall this in section \ref{Weierstrass system} and adapt the result to our setting.
 For general $F$, it seems very unlikely that the theory of $\Zp$ in this language also admits quantifier elimination.
-In this paper, we give conditions so that this theory admits the next best thing after quantifier elimination: strong model-completeness. \begin{definition} Let $\mathcal{M}$ be a $\mathcal{L}$-structure with underlying set $M$.
-We say that $\mathcal{M}$ is \emph{strongly model-complete} if for any $\mathcal{L}$-formula $\Psi (\overline{y})$, there is an existential $\mathcal{L}$-formula $\exists \overline{x} \Phi (\overline{x},\overline{y})$, where $\Phi$ is quantifier-free, such that for all $\overline{a}\in M^n$,
+In this paper, we give conditions so that this theory admits the next best thing after quantifier elimination: strong model-completeness.